 - Stiff walk or run, sometimes getting better as the dogs warms up.

 - Lameness that responds to anti-inflammatory drugs.

 Cause: Arthritis can be prevalent in both dogs and cats.
-Predisposing factors can be athletic or working dogs, obese animals, or animals with Cushing’s disease and diabetes.
+Predisposing factors can be athletic or working dogs, obese animals, or animals with Cushing’s disease (Hyperadrenocortism) and diabetes mellitus.
 There are two forms of arthritis:

 - Primary: This is due to aging and activity as joints break down over time.

 - Secondary: underlying condition that makes the joint less stable.
 For example injury to cartilage through trauma, or improper joint formation.

 Diagnosis: Your veterinarian may suggest a number of tests to make sure that there are no other disease conditions causing lameness or muscle pain (e.g. Fracture, OCD, Panosteitis, Epiphysitis, and Infections of the bone…).
 Your veterinarian may suggest:

 - Blood work: There are many disease conditions, (some infectious diseases,) which can cause muscular and joint pain; your veterinarian may suggest complete blood work and chemistry.

 - Radiographs: X-rays can help image the joints and see if there are areas that represent roughened irritated bone that may represent arthritic change.
 X-rays can also aid in imaging fracture, bony infection or areas suggestive of cancer.